wordbit/wordbit/content/posts/i-need-a-time-machine.md

 Thankfully, the cold snap only lasted two days, after which the temperature hovered around a very pleasant -15 C.

-We landed in Montreal and had Poutine for dinner at 10:30pm (different time zone).
+We landed in Montreal and had poutine for dinner at 10:30pm (different time zone).
 Nobody in Montreal seemed to blink an eye about a couple of kids eating dinner so late, so I assume they have more lax parental standards.

 The next day, we caught a train to Quebec City for the Carnaval de Quebec.
 Quebec City is so picturesque, you'd swear you were somewhere in a touristy part of Europe.
-We loved walking the old streets, going tobogganing by Château Frontenac, visiting the old church and legislature building, and eating some delicious traditional food.
+We loved walking the old streets, going tobogganing by Château Frontenac, visiting the old church and legislature building, and eating some delicious traditional food (more poutine).

 The Carnaval itself had a cool ice castle, lots of ice sculptures, and quite a few spiced-rum stations.
-The famous-in-Quebec snowman Bonhomme even made a brief appearance before sitting down to drink the rest of the night away at the VIP Bar.
-At night there was house music.
+The famous-in-Quebec snowman Bonhomme even made a brief appearance before sitting down to drink the rest of his night away at the VIP Bar.
+In the evening, there was house music.
+And a strange group of kids all wearing headphones and dancing madly in silence.
+Is that a thing now?

 It was a weird vibe, I've got to admit - not sure I'd go back.
 Personally, I think the Carnaval is a genius move by the Quebec tourism board, but is a bit overhyped.
-Even the Quebecers were wondering why anyone would visit from Vancouver in the winter.
-The gorgeous Quebec City, however, made up for it.
+Even the Quebecers were wondering why anyone would visit from Vancouver in the winter, although they were just wonderful and friendly.
+The gorgeous Quebec City, however, made up for a lacklustre festival.

 Returning to Montreal, we hit up the major tourist spots, including the Notre-Dame, Museum of Archaeology and History, and Canada's largest Ferris wheel.
 We ate Montreal bagels, stopped in at some vintage clothing stores and had a good time.
 Montreal may be dirty and scruffy-looking, but it is arguably Canada's coolest city.